Last revised September 6, 2010

 • Standard GNU build and install procedure

-• Embedded script environment and runtime administration
+• Embedded script environment

 • Cosmological initial conditions generator, including non-gaussian initial conditions